 SBA 7(a) loans

 Specific rates for the SBA 7(a) loans are broken down by loan amount and loan term.
-At the time of this writing, the current prime rate was 5.50%, making the following variable rates.
+At the time of this writing, the current prime rate is 3.25%, making the following variable rates.

 SBA 7(a) Loan Rates